traceyflanders/kill-ms-teams-on-mac/README.md

 Kills Microsoft Teams on Mac
 ======
-> "Because it hangs a system reboot or shutdown."
+> "Issue: Microsoft Teams hangs my Mac when I try to reboot or shutdown."
+> Solution: Automate this from the command line and GUI using a desktop shortcut.

 ## Installation
 Download the script and save it to a permanent folder of your choice.
 In this example I use the path ```/Users/bsmith/myscripts``` _Typically I use my Google Drive because its dah cloud._
 1. Delete any old installations ```rm -drf ~/myscripts```